Home » Alaska » One Day Making the Most of Our Juneau Cruise Adventure

 Standing at the base of the falls, its sheer size struck me.
 I could reach out and touch the waterfall.
 Lingering for a few minutes, we walked the shoreline of Lake Mendenhall, taking in the breathtaking views of the glacier.
 The light seemed to be an ever-changing array of colors in the glacier’s crevasses.
 Continuing our shoreline exploring off-the-beaten-path, the only disruption was the constant barge of helicopters making for the top of the glacier.

-Porcupine in a Cottonwood tree
+Porcupine in a Cottonwood tree.
+Porcupine on a tree branch with visible quills.

 Porcupine along the trail